 The deal also included taking over a large mechanical workshop, bodyshop and used car outlet at Washington.

-Sherwoods has invested nearly £70,000 in two new environmentally-friendly Dalby spray booths, as well as installing LED throughout the 30,000 sq. ft premises, and raising skill levels.
+Sherwoods has invested nearly £70,000 in two new environmentally-friendly Searose spray booths, as well as installing LED throughout the 30,000 sq. ft premises, and raising skill levels.

 Bodyshop manager Marc Madden, who worked for Springfield for almost 20 years before the takeover deal, said: “Receiving the BSI 10125 is the highest recognition it is possible for a bodyshop to get, and a requirement of leading insurance companies.